Search by Keyword

 Regarding this mono mix, Geoff Emerick recalls, “That was a really fun song.
 We were all into sound texture in those days and during the mixing we put ADT on one of the 'What did he say?
 Woof woof'' bits near the end of the song.
 It came out really well.”

 Sometime in 1999, the engineering team of Peter Cobbin, Paul Hicks, Mirek Stiles, Allan Rouse, Peter Mew and Steve Rooke returned to the master tape of “Hey Bulldog” to create a brand new stereo mix of the song.
 This new mix would be included in the newly mastered version of the “Yellow Sumbarine” film as released that year on VHS and DVD as well as on the accompanying album "Yellow Submarine Songtrack."
-As can be heard, they did not lower the volume of the music during the ADT applied vocalizations of John and Paul near the end of the song, but the clarity of the new mix is phenomenal.
+As can be heard, they did not lower the volume of the music during the ADT applied "Do you know anymore" vocalizations of John and Paul near the end of the song.
+However, the clarity of the new mix is phenomenal, the track now being two seconds longer than the original.

 Not to be forgotten is George Martin and his son Giles Martin returning to the master tape of “Hey Bulldog” sometime between 2004 and 2006 for creating two tracks on the innovative album “Love.”
 The iconic guitar riff of the song is heard in the version of “Lady Madonna” that appears on the album, as does some of John and Paul's vocal banter on the track "Something (with Blue Jay Way transition)."